USS Sailfish (SS-192): Sinking of Squalus and recommissioning as Sailfish

 On 12 May 1939, following a yard overhaul, Squalus began a series of test dives off Portsmouth, New Hampshire.
 After successfully completing 18 dives, she went down again off the Isles of Shoals on the morning of 23 May at 42°53′N 70°37′W. Failure of the main induction valve (the means of letting in fresh air when on the surface) caused the flooding of the aft torpedo room, both engine rooms, and the crew's quarters, drowning 26 men immediately.
 Quick action by the crew prevented the other compartments from flooding.
 Squalus bottomed in 243 ft of water.

 Squalus was initially located by her sister boat, Sculpin.
-The two submarines were able to communicate using a telephone marker buoy until the cable parted.
+The two submarines communicated using a telephone marker buoy until the cable parted.
 Divers from the submarine rescue ship Falcon began rescue operations under the direction of the salvage and rescue expert Lieutenant Commander Charles B. "Swede" Momsen, using the new McCann Rescue Chamber.
-The Senior Medical Officer for the operations was Dr. Charles Wesley Shilling.
+The senior medical officer for the operations was Dr. Charles Wesley Shilling.
 Overseen by researcher Albert R. Behnke, the divers used recently developed heliox diving schedules and successfully avoided the cognitive impairment symptoms associated with such deep dives, thereby confirming Behnke's theory of nitrogen narcosis.
-The divers were able to rescue all 33 survivors on board (32 crew members and a civilian) the sunken submarine.
-Four enlisted divers, Chief Machinist's Mate William Badders, Chief Boatswain's Mate Orson L. Crandall, Chief Metalsmith James H. McDonald and Chief Torpedoman John Mihalowski, were awarded the Medal of Honor for their work during the rescue and subsequent salvage.
-The successful rescue of the Squalus survivors is in marked contrast to the loss of HMS Thetis in Liverpool Bay just a week later.
+The divers rescued all 33 survivors (32 crew members and a civilian) on board the sunken submarine.
+Four enlisted divers, Chief Machinist's Mate William Badders, Chief Boatswain's Mate Orson L. Crandall, Chief Metalsmith James H. McDonald, and Chief Torpedoman John Mihalowski, were awarded the Medal of Honor for their work during the rescue and subsequent salvage.
+The successful rescue of the Squalus survivors is in marked contrast to the loss of HMS Thetis in Liverpool Bay in England just a week later, with four survivors from 104 people aboard.